HorizonCode/BSRPC/README.md

 - Node.js 20 and above
 - [NodeJS Build Tools](#install-build-tools) (for executeable generation)
-- Beat Saber 1.28.x
-- Beat Saber Streamer Tools Mod installed on your Oculus Quest
+- Beat Saber 1.28.x with Streamer Tools Mod installed on your Oculus Quest
 - Discord account
 - Local network IP address of your Oculus Quest